top of page

 Anchor 1

-2023 Grant Recipients
+2024 Grant Recipients

-Creative Opportunities for Underserved Adults
+Creative Opportunities for Under-served Adults

-Summer Opera Returns to the Park
+Summer Arias in the Park

-Teen Wellness Support
+Teen Wellness Supports Learning

 Through the Walnut Creek Education Foundation, nearly 1,600 high schoolers and their families will have access to critical mental health, wellness, and prevention services at the Las Lomas Wellness Center.

-10th Annual Short Film Competition
+11th Annual Short Film Competition

 Anchor 2